How To Set Your Affections On Things Above | Colossians 3:1-2.

 What does it mean to set your affection on things above?

-Do you find that when you focus on the world around you, especially the world news that your heart gets filled with stress?
+Do you find that when you focus on the world around you, especially the world news your heart gets filled with stress?

-Do you also find that when you are distressed and you read a particular Bible verse or portion of scripture that you can feel that stress begin to leave your body?
+Do you also find that when you are distressed and you read a particular Bible verse or portion of scripture you can feel that stress begin to leave your body?

 That is the first benefit that I think of when considering practicing the presence of God.
-When you make it a discipline to practice His presence and to actively set your mind on things above, you will feel a reduction of stress, and maybe you will also gain new clarity on whatever situation that you are in.
+When you make it a discipline to practice His presence and to actively set your mind on things above, you will feel a reduction of stress, and maybe you will also gain new clarity on whatever situation you are in.

 Set your affection on things above